 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
-Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board.
-The variance between budgeted and actual general fund revenues for the 2010 fiscal year was not considered significant.
-Actual general fund expenditures for the fiscal year ended September 30, 2010 were less than appropriations due primarily to anticipated costs which were not incurred in the current fiscal year.
+Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Town Council.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2012.

+The variance between budgeted and actual general fund revenues for the 2012 fiscal year was the result of earning less grant revenue than anticipated.
+Actual general fund expenditures for the fiscal year ended September 30, 2012 were less than appropriations due primarily to anticipated costs which were not incurred in the current fiscal year.